pallets/flask/docs/testing.rst

     if __name__ == '__main__':
         unittest.main()

-The code in the `setUp` function creates a new test client and initialize a new database.
+The code in the `setUp` function creates a new test client and initializes a new database.
 That function is called before each individual test function.
-What the test client does for us is giving us a simple interface to the application.
+What the test client does is give us a simple interface to the application.
 We can trigger test requests to the application and the client will also keep track of cookies for us.

-Because SQLite3 is filesystem based we can easily use the tempfile module to create a temporary database and initialize it.
+Because SQLite3 is filesystem-based we can easily use the tempfile module to create a temporary database and initialize it.
 Just make sure that you keep a reference to the :class:`~tempfile.NamedTemporaryFile` around (we store it as `self.db` because of that) so that the garbage collector does